kumahq/kuma-demo/kubernetes/README.md

 #### Installation

-In Kubernetes mode, we can use `kumactl install [..]` again to install all observability services with a pre-configured Prometheus and Grafana components onto the Kubernetes cluster we have deployed:
+In Kubernetes mode, we can use `kumactl install [..]` again to install pre-configured observability services (Prometheus, Grafana, Jaeger, Loki) onto the Kubernetes cluster we have deployed:

 ```
 $ ./kumactl install observability | kubectl apply -f -